COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Pressure Relief Test

 The Bear Elite Hybrid has an outstanding level of pressure relief.
-During our tests, I felt no pressure points on my body.
-To the contrary, I found the mattress exceedingly comfortable.
+During our tests, I felt no significant pressure points on my body.
+Quite the opposite, the mattress is exceedingly comfortable.

 Comfort Layer